How It Works

 Most plans stop working at 80.
 Savvly starts there.

-Savvly's Longevity Benefit is a pooled S&P 500 index fund with a longevity reallocation layer.
+Savvly's Longevity Benefit is a S&P 500 ETF-based index fund with a Longevity Bonus.
 A transparent capital markets structure designed to potentially pay out more to those who stay longer.

 The Mechanism